Large AI Model-Based Semantic Communications: Introduction

-In fact, KB is essential for SC to distinguish itself from conventional communication systems by its capacity to understand and infer semantic information.
+KB is essential for SC to distinguish itself from conventional communication systems by its capacity to understand and infer semantic information.
 We can build a universal KB by learning a large amount of world knowledge, which forms the core of the SC system.
 The universal KB consists of prior and background knowledge that can be understood and recognized by users. \begin{enumerate} \item {\it{Prior knowledge}}: SC defines the structure of semantic representation and the relationships between entities through prior knowledge.
-For instance, semantic information can be represented in triplet form for the image understanding.
+For instance, semantic information can be represented in triplet form for image understanding.
 This means that it is made up of three parts, namely, the objective, attribute, and relationship.
-The entity typically refers to the nouns in the figure, such as housecat and mouse in Fig. \ref{fig:LAM-SC}.
+The entity typically refers to the nouns in the figure, such as house cat and mouse in Fig. \ref{fig:LAM-SC}.
 The attribute, on the other hand, is based on the adjectives that describe the entities, for example, ``domestic housecat" or ``clever mouse".
 Lastly, the relationship refers to the connections between the entities, like ``a housecat catching a mouse" instead of the reverse.
 In essence, through prior knowledge, machines can effectively communicate with humans through SC based on the same or similar ontology, epistemology and logic.
 This ensures that the semantic information extracted by the system is fully understood by humans.

-\item {\it{Background knowledge}}: Semantic information is not just about explicit information, but also involve contexts, implicit meaning and common facts.
-For example, in Fig. \ref{fig:LAM-SC}, the explicit information is a housecat and a mouse, and the background knowledge is ``Tom and Jerry".
+\item {\it{Background knowledge}}: Semantic information is not just about explicit information, but also involves contexts, implicit meaning and common facts.
+For example, in Fig. \ref{fig:LAM-SC}, the explicit information is a housecat and a mouse, and the implicit background knowledge is ``Tom and Jerry".
 Similarly, SC involves the exchange of background knowledge between the sender and receiver such as user identity, interest preferences, and user environments.
-This facilitates the semantic encoder in extracting the most relevant information that is of interest to both parties and allows the semantic decoder to accurately recover the intended meaning.
-Essentially, background knowledge acts as a key enabler for the semantic communication model, facilitating accurate semantic extraction, eliminating redundancy, and ensuring a successful semantic alignment between the sender and receiver. \end{enumerate}
+This facilitates the semantic encoder in extracting the most relevant information that interests both parties and allows the semantic decoder to recover the intended meaning accurately.
+Essentially, background knowledge acts as a key enabler for the SC model, facilitating accurate semantic extraction, eliminating redundancy, and ensuring a successful semantic alignment between the sender and receiver. \end{enumerate}